 St. Benedict, Where All are Welcome

-The Parish of St. Benedict is a welcoming and vibrant family of believers located in the Phoenix community of Ahwatukee in Arizona.
+St. Benedict Catholic Church is a welcoming and vibrant family of believers located in the Phoenix community of Ahwatukee in Arizona.
 We are a Catholic faith community that recognizes the face of Christ in all and we respond with our lives.
 Our growing community is made up of members from all walks of life and we value our diversity.
 Our motto, “Where All Are Welcome,” stems from the belief that every person is a treasured child of God.
-Whether you’re new to the neighborhood or searching for a new place of worship, we hope you’ll find a home in St. Benedict Parish.
+Whether you’re new to the neighborhood or searching for a new place of worship, we hope you’ll find a home in St. Benedict Catholic Church.

 From the Pastor

 Gospel Reading09-26-2020Fr.
 James Aboyi

 The Catholic radio station, Relevant Radio 1310AM, used to have a program called, Cradle vs Convert.
 That is, people who were born into Catholic families versus those who experienced a profound conversion into the faith.
 The Gospel reading today is a good illustration of these two groups of people in the Church.
 The parable also represents people who experience a sudden growth in their spiritual lives.
 Like the first son in this Gospel, there are many people who say Yes to God at their Baptism and grow up in the faith, but later abandon their relationship with God or do not take their faith seriously.
 The second son represents people who do not believe in God early on, but later experience a conversion of the heart and become faithful followers of Christ.READ MORE

 Do you have a child whom you would like to have baptized?